papaymaguire/monorepo-boilerplate/README.md

 ## Version Management
 .gitignore has been configured for recommended Node standards.
 ## Package Manager and Workspace Provider
-yarn has been configured as the package manager and workspace provider.
+npm has been configured as the package manager and workspace provider.
 Every additional package added needs its own package.json.
-To do this, create a new directory and use yarn init
+To do this, create a new directory and use npm init -w <path to workspace>
 ## Type Checking
 Typescript is used for type checking.
 Every additional package needs a tsconfig.json.
 The recommended format is:
 ```javascript